amreis/torch-kde/README.md

 ## (Currently) Supported Settings

-The current implementation only provides basic functionality.
+The current implementation provides the following functionality:

 **Supported kernels**: Gaussian, Epanechnikov (sampling new data points is only supported for Gaussian).